dr-guangtou/unagi/README.md

 Also, `unagi` does not stand for anything because forced acronym is for psychopath.

 If you want to learn more about the real unagi, you can check out [this video on Youtube](https://www.youtube.com/watch?v=1sqLCUuMMfo).
 And here is a vlog about a famous unagi place I have tried: [Obana 尾花](https://www.youtube.com/watch?v=N26pjkM_z4A).
 It is pretty close to downtown Tokyo and few statioins away from Kavli-IPMU.

+If you want to learn more about this amazing food, just try `import unagi; unagi.unagi()` in your `Jupyter` Notebook.

 Applications
 ------------